Skip to content

 Script for 211

 “Hi, I am a single mother in [county or ZIP code].
 I need help with [food, rent, shelter, utility shutoff, diapers, transportation].
-Do you have any programs with appointments this week?
-Can you give me the name, phone number, documents needed, and whether funds are still available?”
+Are there any programs with appointments this week?”

 Script for DCBS or kynect

-“I submitted or need to submit an application for SNAP, KTAP, Medicaid, or CCAP.
+“I need to apply for SNAP, KTAP, Medicaid, KCHIP, or CCAP.
 My situation is urgent because [reason].
-Can you tell me what proof is missing, whether expedited processing applies, and how I can upload documents today?”
+Can you tell me what proof is needed and how to upload documents?”

 Script for Community Action

 “I have a utility shutoff or heating/cooling emergency.
 Do you handle LIHEAP for my county?
-What appointments are open, what documents should I bring, and do I need the account number or disconnect notice?”
+What appointments are open, and what documents should I bring?”

 Script for legal aid

 “I received eviction or benefit papers and I have children at home.
 My court or deadline date is [date].
-Can you screen me for help, tell me what to bring, and explain what I should do before the hearing?”
+Can you screen me for help and tell me what to do before the hearing?”

 Resumen en español